zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

       The routing rules can be modified with parameters in the metadata configuration code block.

-      **Note:** If your REST API does not conform to Zowe API Mediation layer REST API Building codes, configure routing to transform your actual endpoints (serviceUrl) to gatewayUrl format.
+      **Note:** If your REST API does not conform to Zowe API Mediation Layer REST API Building codes, configure routing to transform your actual endpoints (serviceUrl) to `gatewayUrl` format.
 For more information see: [REST API Building Codes](https://docops.ca.com/display/IWM/Guidelines+for+Building+a+New+API)
       * `eureka.instance.metadata-map.routed-services.<prefix>`

-        Specifies a name for routing rules group.
-This parameter is only for logical grouping of further parameters.
+        This parameter specifies a name for the routing rules group.
+This parameter is only for logical grouping of additional parameters.
 You can specify an arbitrary value but it is a good development practice to mention the group purpose in the name.

         **Examples:**
         ```